 With three intakes per year and a flexible course structure, you can speed up your completion.
 If you’re a domestic student you can also take on a lighter course load.

-Successful completion will satisfy entry requirements for progression to Year 2 of a Bachelor of Science, with a choice of major in the following:
+Successful completion will satisfy entry requirements for progression to Year 2 of a Bachelor of Information Technology, with a choice of major in the following:

 - Business Information Systems